-To express structure, we turn the program into a control flow graph, where statements are represented as nodes, and edges show the possible control flow between statements.
+To express structure, we turn the program into a control flow graph , where statements are represented as nodes, and edges show the possible control flow between statements. control now between statements.

 Structural Testing

 - The CFG can serve as an adequacy criterion for test cases - The more parts are covered (executed), the higher the chance of a test to uncover a defect - "parts" can be: nodes, edges, paths, conditions...